AgbajeCity/agri-intel-api/README.md

 # Agri-Intel: Blockchain-Enforced Fair Trade for African Farmers using AI

-This project is a submission for the **Africa Blockchain Festival 2025 Hackathon**, focused on leveraging **Blockchain and AI** to revolutionise African agriculture.

 Agri-Intel solves the biggest barrier to growth for **African farmers**: **a fundamental lack of trust and transparency in the global commodity trade.** We replace slow, exploitative systems with a single, unbreakable digital contract that prioritises the farmer's economic welfare.

 ## The Problem (The Agricultural Inequity)